VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 see the blog post [ParallelExtensionsExtras Tour - #4 -
 BlockingCollectionExtensions][parallelext].

-### Task support in MVC 4
+### Task support in ASP.NET MVC4

-As part of the V3 release the team upgraded the Conference.Web.Public site to MVC 4.
+As part of the V3 release the team upgraded the Conference.Web.Public site to ASP.NET MVC4.
 This enabled them to update the **RegistrationController** MVC controller to use the new task support for asynchronous controllers.
 The following code sample shows an example of this: